 As we continue to enjoy our British Summer, I would like to celebrate the abundance of seasonal vegetables available at this time of the year.
-Along with birds chirping early in the mornings and long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows us home cooks to get creative in the kitchen.
+Along with birds chirping early in the mornings and long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows me as a home cook to get creative in the kitchen.
 Roasted Summer Vegetable Orzo Salad is a delicious celebration of easy summer cooking, using a variety of seasonal vegetables.

 Packed full of roasted veggies in a lemon vinaigrette, this dish can be either served on its own, or as a colourful side dish.
 Since it can be served warm, it is a perfect barbecue or buffet dish.
 Indeed, when made in the morning, then left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
 Easy to prepare and make ahead!

-As much as a crunchy pasta salad has appeal, there is something very comforting in the softened, roasted vegetables here.
+As much as I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
 Slightly sweet, with a mere hint of caramelisation, their flavour is enhanced by the fresh lemon juice in the vinaigrette.
-Orzo provides the perfect bite, complimenting the vegetables.
+Also orzo provides the perfect bite, complimenting the vegetables.
 Resulting in a dish that lets the vegetable flavours shine, without being overly bulked out with pasta.

 1/2tsp Sea Salt plus 1tbsp for cooking the pasta – I use Maldon

 Handful of Fresh Parsley – flat or curly